-Whisk in flour, chopped thyme, salt and pepper and cook for 1 minute to cook off raw flour taste.
+Whisk in flour and cook for 1 minute to cook off the raw flour taste.

-Reduce heat to medium low and then stir in 2 cups of cheese until melted.
-Turn off heat and stir in cooked rice and chicken.
+Reduce heat to medium-low and then stir in 2 cups of cheese until melted.
+Turn off heat and stir in the cooked rice and chicken.

 Transfer to a 9×13 inch baking dish.
 Top with remaining cheddar cheese and bake for 25-30 minutes or until cheese is melted through.